0 hidden charges. 0 forex

 What’s Inside

-The SGB scheme, which is run by the Regulatory Authority on behalf of the government, has been around for seven years and seven months.
 It was introduced as an alternative to buying physical gold in 2015.
-Across 64 series, there has been an average subscription of 1.72 tonnes.
+There has been an average subscription of 1.72 tonnes.
 In June 2023, people bought gold at a price of ₹5,926 per gramme, which is the highest price since the beginning of SGBs.
 This is almost 10% more than the December 2022 series, which had a price of ₹5,409 per gramme.
 Remember, the SGB prices don't include the 3% goods and services tax (GST) on gold.

 The stock market's benchmark index, called Nifty, has gained 6% from January to June in 2023, reaching 19,189.5 points.
 However, in 2022, gold performed better than stocks and became the top financial asset class with a return of 13%, from an issue price of ₹4,791 per gram in December 2021 to ₹5,409 in December 2022.
 In comparison, Nifty only returned 4.3% last year, reaching 18,105 points.

 SGBs and gold mutual funds both have pros and cons.
 SGBs offer interest and tax-free capital gains after eight years, but have limitations such as no redemption before the fifth year.
 Gold mutual funds have professional management and a diverse portfolio, making them great for investors with little knowledge of the markets.
-Deciding between SGBs and gold mutual funds depends on investment goals, risk tolerance, and financial situation.

-Subscription for Sovereign Gold Bond 2023
+Subscription for Sovereign Gold Bonds 2023

 Conclusion